Right to Information Act 2005

 Sponsoring Departments of Central and State Government shortlist the beneficiaries of such programmes and allocate among the banks in the respective area of operation.
 The subsidy is managed by the respective sponsoring Departments of Central and State government.

 There are different loan products of the Bank offered to the public.
-For details click Loans
+For details select from Loans menu.

 The public are informed that the sanctioning authorities shall decide to sanction a loan exercising the powers conferred by the Bank after taking into consideration the facts, figures and merits of each loan proposal..